maxpschonder/weekend-wizard/README.md

 This endpoint returns the current health status of the service.
 It is used to check if the service is running and responding to requests.

-### `/fibonacci/<int>`
+### `/fibonacci/:number`

-This endpoint calculates and returns the nth value in the Fibonacci sequence, where `n` is an integer passed as a path parameter.
+This endpoint calculates and returns the nth value in the Fibonacci sequence, where `number` is an integer passed as a path parameter.
 For example, calling `/fibonacci/4` will return the fifth value in the Fibonacci sequence, which is `3`.
 This endpoint is intended to create CPU load on the system.

+### `/greet`

+This endpoint returns a greeting message.
+It can also be called with `/greet/:name` and `/greet?name=:name`.
+The name parameter is optional and will be used in the greeting message if provided.

-### `/weekend-activities`
+### `/weekend-activity`

 This endpoint returns suggestions for activities to do on the weekend.